 - Your chosen waiting period

-Unlike most other insurers, at Shepherds Friendly, we do not increase your premiums based on your health, hobbies or occupation.
+Plans are designed to be affordable for workers in all sectors.
+At Shepherds Friendly, we don’t increase premiums based on your health, hobbies or occupation.
 Our Income Protection premiums start from only £5 a month.
-You can also choose between short-term and long-term cover depending on your needs.

 When can you claim Income Protection insurance?

-Some insurers, like us, will also offer a one-week deferred period which could be useful for people who don’t receive any form of sick pay.
+Some insurers (like us) also offer a one-week deferred period which could be useful for people who don’t get any sick pay.
 You decide how long your deferred period is when you take out your plan.
-The longer the deferred period, the lower your premiums could be.

 Be sure to read through our important information and key features for more details.